altocodenl/tagaway/readme.md

    - Upload video.

 - Pictures
+   - Load on scroll
    - Hidden tags.
-   - Add colors to tags?
    - Enable GPS detection.
    - Set date manually.
    - Add logic & endpoint to send to server latency of `query` requests.
-   - Mobile/tablet view.
+   - Mobile/tablet design.

 ### Todo maybe

-- See
+- Pictures
    - Filters.
    - Themes for the interface.
+   - Add colors to tags?

 - Manage
    - Create tag that groups tags (can also have pictures directly assigned).